Jwebster89/Virsequel/README.md

                         Number of threads for non-spades processes
 ```

-Virsequel will generate trimmed reads and meta RNA assemblies in the specified output directory.
+Virsequel will generate trimmed reads and meta RNA assemblies in the specified output directory and then perform a BLASTn or BLASTx based on user input

 ## License